September 15, 2015 - Hmong MN Day at the MN State Fair

 These days, there aren’t many children left to play.
 Only five families live in this open-field area, as the former refugee homes have been torn down.

 The Global Connections Team spent their final few days in and around Thailand’s largest and central city, Bangkok.
 Here, students visited the US Embassy, the Grand Palace, and ended their time in Bangkok—and all of Thailand—by seeing the city and beyond from atop the tallest building in all of Thailand, Baiyoke Sky Tower.
-Overlooking the huge city offered a lasting overview of the country.
+Overlooking the huge city offered a lasting overview of the country. *** The Global Connections trip provided three weeks of natural, cultural, and personal connections.
+These CSE 8th grade students learned about their world, themselves, and now have the opportunity to share this knowledge and wisdom with the people in their lives.

 And we're back!